turksmathstuff/turksmathstuff.github.io/mathreasoning.md

 # Math Reasoning Notes and Videos
 Math Reasoning was a pretty amazing course that I taugth for a couple of years.
 It was meant to bridge the gap between Algebra 1 from middle school and Honors Algebra II in high school, where the expectation and rigor are far greater.
-There's a tacit assumption that students working on these notes have taken Algebra 1 but that they weren't amazing at it.
+There's a tacit assumption that students working on these notes have taken Algebra 1 but that they weren't amazing at it.  **This page is a work in progress.**  (But the links to the notes and playlists work!)

 ## Notes 01
 The distributive property applied to polynomials.
 (You've got to move beyond FOIL if you're going to excel!)
 Also, how to use your TI-Nspire CXII CAS to expand products.